 Mentality proved to be very important to clustering.
 Progressive firms tent to be more open to cooperations and networking and have broader views of the entrepreneurial landscape.
-This is in accordance with literature, where their active behavior is noted to have its roots in competitive forces, (Visser, 1999).
+This is in accordance with literature, where their active behavior is noted to have its roots in competitive forces, "compelling them to upgrade their ties with suppliers, clients, competitors, banks and research centers with the aim to reset the resource disadvantages characterizing most SMEs" (Visser, 1999).
 In our case, the benefits of cooperation take the form of cost reductions, quality and design improvements, and new product development.

 Conservative firms seem to need more reassurance about problems and benefits, in order to consent to a cluster creation.
 The fact that they draw connections among problems and benefits creates expectations that they may become supporters of a cluster once they are convinced that it can be of real help.
 Their low trust to clusters relies heavily on their unfamiliarity to it.
+The amazing rate of firms that had never heard of clustering again (90%) caused much delay, since almost all entrepreneurs wanted to hear more than once about this new idea.
 It is also worth mentioning that although this category was the only one to refer to the problem of expensive raw materials, economies of scale did not appear to affect their commitment to clustering at all.
-In fact the other categories did not seem even to mention resources' cost as a problem, or economies of scale as a benefit.
+In fact the other categories did not seem even to mention resources'cost as a problem, or economies of scale as a benefit.
 That can be explained either because of the small volumes that the sample companies use, or because of a subconcious inability to reach the concept of such collective benefits.

-Turnover did not play an important role in determining key factors to clustering.
+Turnover did not play an important role in determinig key factors to clustering.
 Companies with very low turnover (as well as custom makers) appear to be unable to solve their problems alone, they do consider that they can be solved in a cluster, but curiously they show an indifference in any investment or benefit derived from a cluster.
 That can be explained mainly as an opposition to the idea of dense networks of relationships ('strong ties') (Romero-Martínez & Montoro-Sánchez, 2008), and a normal tendency to mistrust and doubts that they will be the ones to benefit, since they are very small companies that serve limited markets.

 On the other hand companies with a high turnover do not appear willing to participate into a clustering adventure.
 They seem happy enough mentioning no problems or investment decisions that could make them form a cluster.
 The only benefit affecting significantly a tendency to a cluster could be sales networks, showing their wish to expand more.
-Are these companies so successful or is their strategy two narrow-minded and with no aspirations?
+Are these companies so succesful or is their strategy two narrowminded and with no aspirations?